pinchai/E-BM/Module_1_Introduction_to_E-Business.md

 1. Find three businesses that use E-Business.
 2. Describe the technologies they use.
-3. Explain how technology improves customer experience (150–200 words).
+3. Explain how technology improves customer experience.